Senior Exercise: Making Fitness a Part of Your Daily Routine

 For almost every senior, exercise can be an important part of maintaining overall health, well-being, and longevity.
 Beneficial exercises and activities exist for every age group and health and fitness level.
 Adopting a regular workout routine can help you combat the effects of aging.
 And it can help you maintain your youthful vitality, sharpen your mind, and enhance your joy for life.

 For a senior, exercises completed daily can also help improve immune function and allow you to live with less pain and more mobility.
+Plus, they can help you maintain or lose weight after 60 (if necessary) in a safe, healthy, and sustainable way.
 And those benefits can result in being able to reduce your healthcare spending and extend the amount of time that you're able to live independently at home, in a retirement community, or at an assisted living facility.

 So take a moment right now to uncover all of the great reasons why you should start a fitness program.
-Check out the currently recommended guidelines for your age group, find exercises that you can incorporate into your routine, and watch examples.
-Plus, explore tips for successfully keeping your health and fitness goals on track so that you can continue enjoying life during your later years!
+Learn about the currently recommended guidelines for your age group, find exercises that you can incorporate into your routine, and watch examples.
+Plus, explore tips for successfully keeping your health and fitness goals on track and check out some books and equipment that can help you get started!

 The Importance of Senior Fitness

 Today's seniors are more vital than ever before.
 And good exercise is just as important for them as it is for people in any other age group.
-In fact, a 2013 study found that senior exercise programs helped improve the overall quality of life for those who regularly participated in them.
+In fact, a 2013 study in Population Health Management found that senior exercise programs helped improve the overall quality of life for those who regularly participated in them.
 Exercise was actually found to be more important than a healthy diet.
-Specifically, the study found that seniors who exercised regularly were more likely to have:1
+Specifically, the study found that seniors who exercised regularly were more likely to have:

 - Improved physical and mental health